 Step 7: Care For Your Lips

-Smooth lips make lipstick and gloss look better and last longer.
+Soft, hydrated lips help lipstick and gloss apply more evenly and stay in place longer.
 Lip prep is often skipped, but it only takes a few seconds.

 - Gently exfoliate with a soft toothbrush or lip scrub